A2-ai/spackle/docs/configuration.md

 # Project configuration

 A spackle project is defined by a `spackle.toml` file at the root directory.
-This file contains project-level configuration and slot configuration.
+Below is a reference for the configuration file.

 ## Project-level config